gdalle/MPROCourses/DECO/dantzig_wolfe.typ

   Identify the pricing subproblem of @FLP-DW.
 How would you solve it?
 ]

-Unconstrained binary linear program.
+Unconstrained binary linear program, decomposes by customer: only add the ones who are beneficial.
-Solvable by a MILP solver.
+Capacity constraints would couple them.

 #exercise[Network design -- pricing][
   Identify the pricing subproblem of @NDP-DW.
 How would you solve it?
 ]

 Shortest path problem, possibly with negative weights.
-Solvable with Bellman-Ford, finds shortest elementary paths or identifies negative cycle.
+Solvable with Bellman-Ford.

 = Branch and price